braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize.md

 - `<a href="https://example.com/?abButtonId=1">` - `<a>` tag with Button 2 click

 {% alert note %}
 In-app messages support only Button 1 and Button 2 clicks.
-URLs which do not specify one of these two button IDs will be logged as generic "body clicks".
+URLs that do not specify one of these two button IDs will be logged as generic "body clicks".
 {% endalert %}

 #### Open Link in New Window